 6. Austria scores points on energy access and security with a well-diversified energy mix.
 The country’s drive towards decarbonisation includes investments in efficiency, renewable energy sources and steep increase of the public funding for energy research, development and demonstration.

-7. Spain’s strong performance is due to factors such as high diversity of its fuel mix and import counterparts, as well as low energy intensity of its economy.
-However, the country has faced some setbacks on its renewables expansion following change in government policy
+7. Spain’s strong energy performance is due to factors such as the high diversity of its fuel mix and import counterparts, as well as the low energy intensity of its economy.
+However, the country has faced some setbacks in its renewables expansion following a change in government policy

 9. New Zealand.
 Despite its isolated location which complicates energy imports and exports, New Zealand benefits from a diverse energy mix with a high share of low carbon energy in its electricity supply.